Devil Doll (Slovenian band): Dies Irae (1993–1996)

-Release hiatus (1996 -)
+Release hiatus (1996–)

 The last album, The Day of Wrath, soundtrack to the second of Mr. Doctor's movies, of the same name, was scheduled for release in 1997 but was never released.

 While Devil Doll has never been officially disbanded, nothing has been released since Dies Irae.
 In 2004, a mailing action was started by a fan and the Fan Club to make Mr. Doctor and Devil Doll produce more material.
 The letters were printed in a book named A Thousand Letters to Mr. Doctor.
 Mr. Doctor replied to the effort in 2005, and sent the fan, who started the mailing action, a gift of appreciation.
 This gift was Mr. Doctor's personal copy (number 1) of Sacrilegium.
 Handmade and written in a leather box and accompanied by a handmade, signed artwork with the word 'Astonished' on it.

 In 2007, Mr. Doctor released a book called '45 Revolutions', under Hurdy Gurdy Books, another arm of the fan club label Hurdy Gurdy, which revealed his real name to be Mario Panciera.
 The book's strapline is "45 Revolutions is the definitive book on punk, mod, powerpop, new wave, NWOBHM, and indie singles issued in the UK and in Ireland between late 1976 and the end of 1979.
 Twenty years in the making.
 1173 pages.
 4550 color photos.
 2885 b&w photos.
 Details of more than 3000 singles by over 2000 artists.
 Available only as a superior quality hardback."

 In late 2008, Mr. Doctor also gave an interview to 'Burn' magazine, explaining the history of the five Devil Doll releases on the back of a re-release (and remaster) on the Japanese label 'Belle Antique'.
 He revealed that he continues to write and record Devil Doll music, though he has lost interest in releasing records.
 He also talks about his inspiration and his influences, as well as discussing his background in law and criminology.

 Mr. Doctor also signed and hand numbered 50 of the sold out 100 box sets of the remastered CDs, 30 of which were sold to fan club members.

 Members

+Since Mark of the Beast was never released, it's assumed that musicians and crew are the same from The Girl Who Was...Death.